-Judging - Monday, July 19 Judging will start at 9:30 a.m.
-Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 18 in the Produce Building.
-4-H'er must be present for judging.
-Exhibitor limited to one entry.
+Judging will start at 9:30 a.m.
+Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 17 in the Produce Building.

-Small Engine displays must be no larger than 4' x 4' display board.
+Small Engine displays must be no larger than $4' \times 4'$ display board.
 Exhibits must be portable.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display.
 No electrical power is available for displays/exhibits.
-All paperwork should be displayed in a sheet protector.

-50294------ Small Engines 1-3: Exhibit a display, selecting one of the following items:
+50294----- Small Engines 1-3: Exhibit a display, selecting one of the following items:

-- Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work, OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work - 50297------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project.
+- Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work, OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work